 Working With S9 — Our Process

-Once you do decide on a design + build firm to take on the task of creating your home, you’ll have to follow their process as well.
+Once you do decide on a design and build firm to take on the task of creating your home, you’ll have to follow their process as well.

-While every home builder has their process, here is a look at ours so you can get a feel for how it all works.
+While every home builder has its process, here is a look at ours so you can get a feel for how it all works.